 72 The IT Security Awareness and Training Programme has already been the focus of an audit by the Office of Internal Audit in 2018.
 Please refer to Final Audit Report: Audit on Information Security - Awareness and Training program (AC/8/3).
-73 CBF/32/16, paras.
-107 et seq.

-74 Half of the costs to be borne by the sponsoring State and the other half by the Court.

-countries to join this initiative, with a view to enhancing geographical representation and gender balance, which has been identified by the Court as a strategic objective of human resources management.75

-118. The Committee was of the view that the JPO programme, if properly managed, can make a valuable contribution in raising awareness of the Court as a prospective career choice for junior professionals from national systems and supporting the Court in the achievement of its objectives.

-119. The Committee requested that the Court provide it with overall budget figures for the extension of the JPO programme beyond the second year of employment for its consideration at its thirty-third session.
+7. Junior Professional Officer Programme

+- 116. The Committee took note of section within the Human Resources Management report on the ongoing JPO programme, 73 and in particular the request with regard to cost sharing.
+It observed that the Court's JPO programme currently retains six officers from the three sponsoring States Parties: four from Japan (two male and two female); one from the Republic of Korea (female); and one from Switzerland (female).
+These JPOs undergo an individually tailored training programme and are subject to regular performance feedback and assessment. - 117.
+While such a programme has been approved by the Assembly on a trial and cost neutral basis with officers serving for two years from the date of the signing of the Memoranda of Understanding in 2017, an extension of one additional year on a cost-sharing basis, 74 has been requested in line with the UN JPO programme practice.
+In addition, the Court invited developed countries to support developing countries to join this initiative, with a view to enhancing geographical representation and gender balance, which has been identified by the Court as a strategic objective of human resources management.
+75 - 118.
+The Committee was of the view that the JPO programme, if properly managed, can make a valuable contribution in raising awareness of the Court as a prospective career choice for junior professionals from national systems and supporting the Court in the achievement of its objectives. - 119.
+The Committee requested that the Court provide it with overall budget figures for the extension of the JPO programme beyond the second year of employment for its consideration at its thirty-third session.